Kometa-Team/Kometa/docs/metadata/templates.md

 Note that we provide the template name `Actor` and the value to insert in the place of `<<person>>`.
 The `<<collection_name>>` is a template variable that is always available and doesn't have to be called out like `<<person>>`.

-Inside a template, you can use all the Builders, Details, and [Filters](filters) attributes that you can give collections/playlists [except `template`; templates cannot be nested].
+Inside a template, you can use all the Builders, Details, and [Filters]filters.md) attributes that you can give collections/playlists [except `template`; templates cannot be nested].

 The names of template variables that you define are arbitrary.
 In the example above, `<<person>>` could have been `<<tvdb_person_id>>` or `<<bing>>` or anything else.
 The only thing that matters is that in the template definition you surround them with `<< >>` and in the collection definition you spell it correctly.